ITfoxtec/FoxIDs/docs/up-party-howto-oidc-identityserver.md

         }
     };

+*Code from the `IdentityServerOidcOpSample` [sample configuration]( https://github.com/ITfoxtec/FoxIDs.Samples/blob/master/src/IdentityServerOidcOpSample/Config.cs).*

-Go back to the FoxIDs up-party client in [FoxIDs Control](control).
+3) Go back to the FoxIDs up-party client in [FoxIDs Control](control)

  1. Add the IdentityServer's authority
  2. Add the profile and email scopes (possible other or more scopes)